24-S2-2-C-EduKATE/24-S2-2-C-EduKATE.github.io/.github/ISSUE_TEMPLATE/reflection.md

 ---
-name: Reflection
+name: Individual Reflection
-about: Use this template to document a task
+about: Use this template to document a personal reflection
 title: "[Reflection] Weekx - <Title of the reflection>"
 labels: Reflection
 ---